-We are currently working to establish a safe zone network of faculty, staff and students with safe zone training.
-This network will not only create safe spaces around campus, but also a promote a campus-wide platform around gender identity and sexual orientation.
+A Safe Zone network of faculty, staff and students with Safe Zone training that advances inclusion on campus.
+This network not only advances safe spaces, practices, and education to promote a campus-wide platform around gender identity and sexual orientation.

 Diversity and Inclusion Committee

 We all have bias.
 However, some bias is shaped by structures of domination that impact the lives of marginalized groups in particular.
-This workshop is a two part series that engages the social implications of implicit bias and its relationship with structural racism, sexism and homophobia.
+Consider taking an implicit bias test at Project Implicit

 Diversity and Inclusion cover a broad range of topics and competencies.
-The diversity canvas will be an opportunity for us to share knowledge, literature, training documents and host discussion forums on topics that are designed to promote diversity and inclusion.
+In Canvas, you can find the Diversity and Inclusion course to explore content to share knowledge, literature, training documents and host discussion forums on topics that are designed to promote diversity and inclusion.

 Questions, comments and concerns: